Charlie Blackmon Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9 to lead MLB.

-- The Twins have a 3.86 team ERA that ranks sixth among all MLB pitching staffs.
+- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.87).

-- Twins pitchers combine to allow 186 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- Twins pitchers combine to rank 14th in baseball in home runs allowed (189 total, 1.2 per game).

+- Pagan starts for the first time this season for the Twins.

+- The 32-year-old right-hander pitched in relief in his last outing this season, one of 65 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.